RedVoxInc/redvox-python-sdk/docs/python_sdk/cli/README.md

 Allows both API 900 and API 1000 data to be requested from the RedVox cloud services.
 All positional arguments are required and are used to authenticate against the RedVox services as well as to provide a means of specifying which data should be queried.

-Until stated otherwise, the option argument `--secret-token` is also __required__.
-If you have not done so already, obtain the current API secret token from RedVox, Inc.

 Every request requires authentication information, a time window, and one or more API 900 or API 1000 station IDs.
+We recommend storing authentication information in a globally accessible configuration file or through environment variables.
+This is described in the RedVox Cloud Services documentation at: https://github.com/RedVoxInc/redvox-python-sdk/blob/master/docs/python_sdk/cloud

 Downloaded data will be stored according to the structured directory layouts for both API 900 and API 1000.
 Data is stored in the current working directory unless `--out-dir` is specified.